 PACRA Maintains Entity Ratings of Bank AL Habib Limited

 The ratings of the Bank reflect its enduring and sustained emphasis on reinvigorating its relative positioning in the peer universe.
 While the competitive landscape has been increasingly intensified, the Bank, under its able leadership, is taking measurable steps to remain competitive, indeed, improve its positioning.
 Bank AL Habib has been portraying a history of stable and consistent growth for more than a quarter of a century.
 The Bank's superior standing was witnessed in the global financial crisis almost a decade ago.
 The trend continued to this day and is reflected in the sound asset quality of the Bank.
 The Bank continued with its strategy for outreach expansion - adding significant branches every quarter to enhance geographical concentration.
-The rating reflects the Bank's improved performance, exceptional asset quality, strong financial profile and healthy liquidity.
-The Bank’s customer deposits increased to PKR 1,344bln as at end-Mar22 (end-Dec21: PKR 1,275bln, end-Dec20: PKR 1,083bln), subsequently, system share of the Bank enhanced (CY21: 6.5%; CY20: 6.4%).
-Advances base of the Bank recorded sizable increase to stand at PKR 747bln (CY21: PKR 734bln).
-CAR recorded dilution to 13.5% (end-Dec20: 15.1%).
-Prudent management of CAR remains of vital importance, going forward.
-Exceptional asset quality - lowest infection ratio in industry, maintained for last many years is reflective of Bank's strength.
-During CY21, the Bank’s net profit increased to PKR 18.7bln (Dec-20 PKR 17.8bln) driven by increase in non-markup income.
-During 1QFY22, the trend continued as Profit After Tax grew by ~8% YoY to stand at PKR 4.9bln.
-Trade finance is the Bank's hallmark.
-The rating draws comfort from the Bank's experienced management team, prudent risk management policies, deep-rooted relationship with clients - borrowers as well as depositors.
-Pakistan’s economy has gone through several varied phases in last two years due to the COVID19 pandemic.
-Banking sector continued to flourish with high profitability.
-Going forward, the macro-economic environment is beset with myriad challenges due to heightened interest rate, tightening of demand, rupee depreciation and higher inflation.
-This has repercussions for all segments of the economy.
+The rating reflects the Bank's improved performance, exceptional asset quality, strong financial profile, and healthy liquidity.
+At end-Mar23, the Bank’s customer deposits increased to PKR 1,650bln (end-Dec22: PKR 1,514bln), subsequently, the deposit share of the Bank enhanced (1QCY23: 7.2%; CY22: 6.9%).
+The gross advances of the Bank increased to stand at PKR 899bln (end-Dec22: PKR 831bln).
+Exceptional asset quality – one of the lowest infection ratios in the industry, maintained for the last many years is reflective of Bank's strength.
+During CY22, the Bank’s net profit reported at PKR 16.6bln (CY21: PKR 18.7bln) caused by an increase in the provisioning expenses mainly against sovereign bonds clocking in at PKR 12.9bln (CY21: PKR 47mln).
+Trade finance is the hallmark of Bank ensuring continuous revenue stream.
+The rating draws comfort from the Bank's experienced management team, prudent risk management policies, and deep-rooted relationship with customers-borrowers as well as depositors.
+At end-Dec22, the CAR of the Bank inclined to 14.7% (end-Dec21: 13.5%) The Bank expects further enhancement in CAR.
+During 1QCY23, the net profit of the bank inclined to PKR 10.5bln (1QCY22: PKR 5.0bln) owing to enhanced NIMR clocking in at PKR 24.6bln (1QCY22: PKR 16bln).
+However, at end-Mar23, the equity base is affected by a deficit in the investment book, mainly comprising local and foreign government debt securities.
+The country’s economy has gone through several varied phases in the last few years.
+Looking ahead, the macroeconomic landscape is fraught with numerous challenges, including elevated interest rates, demand tightening, sizable rupee depreciation, and heightened inflation, all of which reverberate across all sectors of the economy.

-BAHL, incorporated in Oct 1991, operates with a network of 986 branches/sub-branches, including 142 Islamic Banking branches at end-Mar22.
+BAHL, incorporated in Oct 1991, operates with a network of 1,081 branches/sub-branches, including 178 Islamic Banking branches at end-Mar23.
 The sponsors of BAHL are members of the Habib Family – one of the oldest and most distinguished names in Pakistan’s banking sector.
-BAHL’s ten-member BoD includes representatives of Habib Family and independent members.
-Mr. Mansoor Ali Khan, the Bank’s CEO, has been associated with the Bank for more than 25 years.
-He is backed by a team of experienced professionals, most of whom have long association with the Bank.
+BAHL’s ten-member BoD includes representatives of the Habib Family and independent members.
+Mr. Mansoor Ali Khan, the Bank’s CEO, has been associated with the Bank for more than 27 years.
+He is backed by a team of experienced professionals, most of whom have a long association with the Bank.